-Bacne can be stubborn, often requiring more involved treatment despite the fact that the underlying causes are the same as facial acne.
-We delved into the research about how to clear bacne—and get your self-esteem back at the same time!
+Bacne can be stubborn, often requiring more involved treatment than facial acne, despite the fact that the underlying causes are the same.
+We delved into the research about how to clear bacne and help it stay away!

 How to Treat Bacne

-Getting rid of bacne begins with gentle, over-the-counter skincare products that cleanse, help control acne and prevent future breakouts, and cut through excess oil to unclog pores and banish bumps.
+Getting rid of bacne begins with gentle, anti-acne skin care products that cleanse, help control acne and prevent future breakouts, plus cut through excess oil to unclog pores and banish bumps.
 The trick is to follow an anti-acne routine consistently, not to mention the easier-said-than-done part: Being patient.

-- Cleanse your back with a gentle (there’s that word again!) body wash such as Paula’s Choice Skincare ALL OVER Hair & Body Shampoo.
+- Cleanse your back with a gentle (there’s that word again!), fragrance-free body wash.

-- Follow with a light misting of our CLEAR Acne Body Spray, specially formulated to make treating bacne fast and easy.
-It’s 2% concentration of salicylic acid in an alcohol-free base unclogs pores as it diminishes bumps and redness.
+- Follow with a light misting of an alcohol-free acne body spray, specially formulated with 2% salicylic acid to make treating bacne fast and easy.

 Salicylic acid can also help fade the look of post-acne marks, making it an all-around superstar ingredient for fighting acne.